iamcco/coc-flutter/README.md

 - `flutter.openDevLogSplitCommand` Vim command to open dev log window, like: `botright 10split`, default: ''
 - `flutter.workspaceFolder.ignore` Path start within the list will not treat as workspaceFolder, default: []
   - also flutter sdk will not treat as workspaceFolder, more detail issues [50](https://github.com/iamcco/coc-flutter/issues/50)
+- `flutter.runDevToolsAtStartup` Automatically open devtools debugger web page when a project is run, default: 'false'

 **Enable format on save**: